 ARB Board members are responsible for the staff that the Board engages, and therefore should treat all members of staff with respect and courtesy.
 Not only is this an important requirement for any employer, it also helps to ensure that staff carry out their work smoothly and efficiently in accordance with the Scheme of Decision Making without interference.
 There are a range of performance measures to enable the Board to hold the Executive to account for their performance and the performance of the staff.

 5.6.1 Public Duty and Private Interest

 It is not enough to avoid actual impropriety.
-Board members must at all times avoid any occasion for suspicion and any appearance of improper conduct.
+ARB Board members must at all times avoid any occasion for perceived and/or the appearance of improper conduct.

-Board members should not place themselves under any obligation to outside individuals or organisations that might influence them in the performance of their official duties or, just as importantly, that could give rise to a perception that they might be so influenced.
-Members should avoid accepting hospitality or gifts that might call into question their independence or impartiality.
+ARB Board members should not place themselves under any obligation to outside individuals or organisations that might influence them in the performance of their official duties or, just as importantly, that could give rise to a perception that they might be so influenced.
+ARB Board members should avoid accepting hospitality or gifts that might call into question their independence or impartiality.

 5.7 Register of Interests

-Board members are obliged to provide details of any financial or professional interests that may be relevant to the work of ARB, by completing an annual Register of Interest form.
-A copy of this form, along with guidance on how to complete it, can be found at Appendix M to this Handbook.
+Board members are obliged to provide details of any financial or professional interests that may be relevant to the work of ARB, including details of their financial and legal status, i.e., details regarding insolvency; criminal convictions or anything else that isn’t consistent with the highest standards of professional conduct by completing an annual Register of Interest and declaration form.
+A copy of this form, along with guidance on how to complete it, can be found at Appendix O to this Handbook.
 Not all interests listed in the Register may give rise to a conflict.